 - can show you have received, and will continue to receive, business income for example from appearance money or sponsored number cloths (SNCs) from your horse racing activities

 There are special arrangements for owners of point-to-point horses that qualify for racing in hunter chases.
-You can find further information about this in Section 6 of this notice.
+You can find further information about this in section 6.

 2. Registering for VAT